-Chapter 8: Proposed Legislation From Economic Developers
+8. Proposed Legislation From Economic Developers

-The Montana Economic Developers Association (MEDA) sought Committee support for various proposals brought forth by its membership.20 The Committee agreed to request drafts of the following:
+The Montana Economic Developers Association (MEDA) sought Committee support for various proposals brought forth by MEDA membership.24 The Committee agreed to request drafts and consider as Committee bills the following:

-- a reduction in the tax rate on new industrial and real property (in class five property) from 3% to 1% and an expanded definition of industries eligible for the lower tax rate; - a revision of 15-24-1402, MCA, to allow existing businesses to qualify for a local government property tax reduction if the businesses invest in significant expansions; - a revision of Title 39, chapter 11, parts 1 and 2, MCA, the Primary Sector Business Workforce Training Act (created by HB 564 in 2003) to streamline the review process and the process for demonstrating that a business has met its loan payoff requirements.
+- a reduction in the tax rate on new industrial and real property (in class five property) from 3% to 1% and an expanded definition of industries eligible for the lower tax rate; - a revision of 15-24-1402, MCA, to allow an existing business to qualify for a local government property tax reduction if the business invests in significant expansions; - a revision of Title 39, chapter 11, parts 1 and 2, MCA, the Primary Sector Business Workforce Training Act (created by HB 564 in 2003) to streamline the review process and the process for demonstrating that a business has met its loan payoff requirements.
 The requested changes also provide for more direct training ties with the colleges of technology. - a revision of 15-10-420, MCA, similar to HB 596, which died during the 2003 session, to allow local governments to adopt a permissive levy of up to 2 mills for economic development under either 7-14-1131 or 90-5-112, MCA.
 The levy would not be subject to the mill levy cap for local governments.